schollii/sandals/README.md

 ## PyQt 5 signal/slot connections performance

-The PyQt5 website indicates that using `@pyqtSlot(...)` decreases the amount of memory required and the speed, although the site is not clear in what way.
+The PyQt5 website indicates that using `@pyqtSlot(...)` decreases the amount of memory required and increases speed, although the site is not clear in what way.
 I wrote pyqt5_connections_mem_speed.py to get specifics on this statement.

-This generates the following output on my Windows 7 x64 virtual machine, running on my laptop:
+This script generates the following output on my Windows 7 x64 virtual machine, running on my laptop:

     Comparing speed for 1000 samples of 1000000 emits (Raw: expect approx 1460 sec more to complete)